TheJukebox/lute/README.md

 Lute makes use of [gRPC](https://grpc.io/docs/what-is-grpc/core-concepts/) and [protocol buffers](https://protobuf.dev/) to implement its API.
-To contribute to the API, your development environment will require the Go implementations of protocol buffers and a protocol buffer compiler, specific to Go.
+To contribute to the API, your development environment will require a protocol buffer compiler and Go-specific plugins for protocol buffers and gRPC.

 You can [install `protoc`, a protocol buffer compiler](https://grpc.io/docs/protoc-installation/), from pre-compiled binaries.
 Check the documentation for specific instructions